How are Contingency and Retained Executive Search Firms Different?

 Contingency and Retained Search

-There are two traditional types of executive search firms in the recruiting industry: contingency and retained.
-If you have an important executive to hire, you will have to decide what kind of search firm to use.
+Two executive search firm types dominate the recruiting industry: contingency and retained.
+Consequently, if you have an important executive to hire, you will have to decide what kind of search firm to use.
 In leadership talent acquisition, the contingency and retained search firm models could not be more different.
-They approach search differently.

 Different Search Types